AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![image2019-7-15_15-54-37](assets/image2019-7-15_15-54-37.png)

-1. Follow a similar process to move the library from the Staging environment to the Production environmenet (which is the Published column).
+1. To move the library from the Staging environment to the Production environment (which is the Published column), follow a similar process.

    First, from the drop-down menu, click **[!UICONTROL Approve for Publishing]**.